kgoba/ft8_lib/README.md

 * CQ {xy} {call} {grid}, e.g. CQ JA CA0LL GG77
 * {call} {call} {report}, e.g. CA0LL OT7ER R-07
 * {call} {call} 73/RRR/RR73, e.g. OT7ER CA0LL 73
+* Free-text messages (up to 13 characters from a limited alphabet) (decoding only, untested)
+* Telemetry data (71 bits as 18 hex symbols)

-So far only encoding is implemented.
-There is historical code that supports the same set of FT8 version 1 (75-bit) messages plus free-text messages.
+There is historical code that supports the same set of FT8 version 1 (75-bit) messages minus telemetry data.

 # What doesn't

-I'm currently working on these features:
-* Encoding free-text messages (up to 13 characters from a limited alphabet)
-* Encoding telemetry data
-* Decoding
+I'm currently working on decoding, which still needs refactoring.
+The code is not yet really a library, rather a collection of routines and example code.

 These features are low on my priority list:
-* Encoding contest mode messages
+* Contest modes
-* Encoding compound callsigns with country prefixes and mode suffixes
+* Compound callsigns with country prefixes and special callsigns

 # What to do with it